lockey530/telegram-queue-bot/devlog.md

 ### 2: env files

+When containerzing, the environment changes (duh) and the environment variables are no longer as easily read.
+Looking through the proposed solutions in https://stackoverflow.com/questions/46917831/how-to-load-several-environment-variables-without-cluttering-the-dockerfile, I decided to go with copying the .env file directly into the image files.
 My go files read off a `.env` file, which I had to copy into the container with `COPY .env .env` within my Go Dockerfile.
-Additionally, I had to comment out `
+Additionally, I had to comment out `**/.env` within `.dockerignore`.

 :warning: Note: This is a small-scale project - using secrets stored in .env files is not the recommended way to keep your secrets since `.env` is in plaintext.
 If you happen to use this code for more high-value applications, you should definitely use a secrets manager. (but a lot of repos still use the .env file :eyes:)